wilkox/blast-tools/fragment_recruitment_plotter/README.markdown

 #Percent identity plotter
 Plots each HIT (not READ) on the reference genome, so make sure you pre-filter your blast output to exactly what you want to plot!
 Reads can be optionally be coloured by evalue, as with [CAMERA's](http://camera.calit2.net/) fragment recruitment tool.

+#Possible future improvements
+- Rewrite as a native R script or package
+- Support circular genomes

 #Requirements
 Requires `perl` and `R`.
 Written for a linux or other unix-like environment.